RunestoneInteractive/httlads/_sources/WorldFacts/cs1_graphing_infant_mortality.rst

 This allows us to make use of two data frames in one graph.
 The example below is a bit misleading, in that id is used both as the lookup, as well as the key in the call to LookupData.
-The lookup value refers to the column name in the DataFrame passed to Chart, where as the second parameter to the LookupData call is the name of the column in the ``unemp_data`` DataFrame.
+The lookup value refers to the column name in the DataFrame passed to Chart, whereas the second parameter to the LookupData call is the name of the column in the ``unemp_data`` DataFrame.
 It is just a coincidence that they have the same name in this example.